thecolngroup/gou/README.md

-# goutil
+# util
-Miscellany of commons used in TCG projects
+Miscellany of commons used in TCG projects.